What’s inside Komodo National Park

 Komodo National Park is the only place where the largest lizard on planet earth lives; the Komodo Dragon.
 Hiring a trained Ranger is required on Rinca Island to view the Komodo dragons.
 He keeps you at a safe distance and guides you through the park.

-The hike through the park and to the viewpoint is available in a short (1h), medium(1.5h) or
+The hike through the park and to the viewpoint is available in a short (1h), medium(1.5h) or long walk (2.5h).
+The medium was very easy to walk although we don’t recommend walking too in much middle of the day.

-The Komodo dragon can grow up to 2.5 meters, weigh over 85 kilograms and a bite from it is actually very deadly.
+The Komodo dragon can grow up to 2.5 meters, weigh over 85 kilograms, and a bite from it is actually very deadly.
 Always stay behind the ranger, it’s his job to keep you safe.

 Boat Tours at the Komodo Islands